- Home

 Zinc is an essential trace mineral involved in the chemical processes that break down food and turn it into energy – so, when we don’t have enough, it’s normal to feel tired and fatigued.

-Research has also found that zinc deficiency can affect taste, smell, and lower appetite.
+Research has also found that zinc deficiency can affect taste, smell, and appetite.
 Naturally, our energy levels will suffer when we don’t fuel our bodies with enough food.

 Our article, 7 health benefits of zinc and how to make sure you’re getting enough, has more information.